-After you generate code from the Library schema (see Example Schema), a test C++ application is created, along with several supporting Altova libraries.
+After you generate code from the example schema, a test C++ application is created, along with several supporting Altova libraries.

 About the generated C++ libraries

-The central class of the generated code is the CLibrary class, which represents the XML document.
-Such a class is generated for every schema and its name depends on the schema file name (Library.xsd, in this example).
+The central class of the generated code is the CDoc class, which represents the XML document.
+Such a class is generated for every schema and its name depends on the schema file name.
 As shown in the diagram, this class provides methods for loading documents from files, binary streams, or strings (or saving documents to files, streams, strings).
-For a list of all members exposed by this class, see the class reference ( [YourSchema]::[CDoc] ).
+For a description of all members exposed by this class, see the class reference ([YourSchema]::[CDoc]).

-The Library2 field of the CLibrary class represents the actual root of the document.
-The number at the end is meant to avoid a naming conflict with the class name.
+The Library field of the CDoc class represents the actual root of the document.
 Library is an element in the XML file, so in the C++ code it has a template class as type (MemberElement).
 The template class exposes methods and properties for interacting with the Library element.
 In general, each attribute and each element of a type in the schema is typed in the generated code with the MemberAttribute and MemberElement template classes, respectively.
 For more information, see [YourSchema]::MemberAttribute and [YourSchema]::MemberElement class reference.

-The class CLibraryType is generated from the schema complex type with the same name, as mentioned in About Schema Wrapper Libraries (C++).
-Notice that the CLibraryType class contains a field Book, and a field LastUpdated.
+The class CLibraryType is generated from the LibraryType complex type in the schema.
+Notice that the CLibraryType class contains two fields: Book and LastUpdated.
 According to the logic already mentioned above, these correspond to the Book element and LastUpdated attribute in the schema, and enable you to manipulate programmatically (append, remove, etc) elements and attributes in the instance XML document.

-Since the DictionaryType is a complex type derived from BookType in the schema, this relationship is also reflected in the generated classes.
+The DictionaryType is a complex type derived from BookType in the schema, so this relationship is also reflected in the generated classes.
 As illustrated in the diagram, the class CDictionaryType inherits the CBookType class.